gnolang/bounties/README.md

 We have four different categories of bounties, and different bounty sizes linked to a monetary reward.
 Please take the time to read this information before starting to work on a bounty.

-### **Meta Bounties**
+### Meta Bounties

 **Description:**

 Meta bounties focus on creating several impactful and reusable examples, dApps, and packages for Gno.
-Here is an initial example of this bounty [type](https://github.com/gnolang/gno/issues/3084)
+You can find an example of this bounty type [here](https://github.com/gnolang/gno/issues/3084).

 These contributions should be: